 Also be aware that black within a photograph as a background may have a different CMYK make-up to other parts of your design.
 This will be noticeable when printed, even if not on screen.
 Placing a photograph with a black background over a black area in Quark, for example, may reveal a difference between the two shades of black when printed.
 To overcome this, take a sample of the black that the background is required to match in an application such as Photoshop (use the colour picker tool).
 Then simply mix the matched colour in, say, Quark - paying careful attention to the overall ink coverage.

-Remember - if the product you have chosen is black only on the reverse, it must not contain any cyan, magenta or yellow information (see page 13 for information on checking your separations).
+Remember - if the product you have chosen is black only on the reverse, it must not contain any cyan, magenta or yellow information.